 McDonald's

 The fast-food giant is always looking for UGC.
 As proof, each new product calls for an invitation for buyers to share their experience.
-And their strategy is more local than national: many restaurants have their own page on social media networks, which brings the brand closer to consumers.
+And their strategy is more local than national: many restaurants have their own page on social media platforms, which brings the brand closer to consumers.

 In addition, by collaborating with other brands like Monopoly, McDonald’s was able to invite customers to participate in the game set up to win prizes.
 A 100% winning operation where the user becomes the star.
 The American giant also created a special platform to collect the memories of its customers in connection with McDonald’s to create an advertisement: smart!